The-Blockchain-Company/bcc-node/bcc-testnet/README.md

-For information on how to use this package, see [Launching a Testnet](doc/getting-started/launching-a-testnet.md)
+For information on how to use this package, return to the bcc-node directory then navigate to:

+doc -> getting-started -> launching-a-testnet.md